cvjena/freestylo/paper.md

 ## Alliteration and Alliterative Verse

 The package further contains
-a detectorfor both alliteration and alliterative verse.
+a detector for both alliteration and alliterative verse.
 Alliteration comprise phrases, where the initial letters of words are the same.
 Since alliteration is a simple stylistic device, the detector is based on a simple rule-based approach that orders all alliterations in the given text by the number of words